markusschmitt/vmc_jax/README.md

 ## Citing jVMC

-If you use the jVMC package for your research, please cite our reference paper [arXiv:2108.03409](https://arxiv.org/abs/2108.03409).
+If you use the jVMC package for your research, please cite our reference paper [SciPost Phys.
+Codebases 2 (2022)](https://scipost.org/10.21468/SciPostPhysCodeb.2).